 For more on what a treatment is and how to create it, check out our piece on treatments here.

 Never do free work – but be smart about the input you get.
-If it seems like genuine constructive feedback, it may inspire you to continue to pages for your own benefit anyway.
+If it seems like genuine constructive feedback, it may inspire you to continue to draft pages for your benefit, so it could be worthwhile to do anyway.

 Just keep in mind if you take an exec’s notes, they may want to come on as a producer.
 Again, defer to your reps on how to accept their feedback.

 Even with a treatment, you’ll still need writing samples to show you can write in the format or genre of the script you’re pitching, so don’t let a solid two-pager confuse you.

 If you want to be the one writing the script, you’ll need to prove you know how to write.

 How do you get hired by a showrunner to write for TV or Netflix?

 The next option available to you is to get hired by a showrunner to write for their show directly, which you can do either by getting a meeting set up by your reps or working as a writers’ assistant.